mano-at-sdsc/published-documentation/Quickstart.md

 ### OPTIONAL: Helper script

-Five of the tables required by the C2M2 can be automatically generated from the other tables.
+Four of the tables required by the C2M2 can be automatically generated from the other tables.
 Once you have created the other tables, run our [helper script](https://docs.nih-cfde.org/en/latest/c2m2/draft-C2M2_external_CV_term_table_generator_script/build_term_tables.py) to create the anatomy, assay_type, data_type, file_format tables. (ncbi_taxonomy tables and JSON schema functionality coming soon):

 `python build_term_tables.py`